Indonesia’s Solar Capacity Reaches 700MW, But Progress Falls Short of Climate Targets

 The report highlights that solar energy development in Indonesia is also being driven by opportunities to export green energy to .
 With limited land available for renewable energy generation, Singapore is looking to import clean energy from countries like Indonesia and Malaysia.
 Indonesian exports to Singapore are expected to total 3.4GW, requiring approximately 7.56GW of solar PV capacity.

 The IESR report also notes a 19% reduction in utility-scale solar PV development costs over the past five years, thanks to lower module prices and reduced soft costs.
 To further encourage solar adoption, PLN has introduced bundled procurement of various power plant types and formed strategic partnerships with its subsidiaries.
-Additionally, the report identifies a need for 746MW of flexible capacity, including energy storage systems, to support greater PV deployment.
+Additionally, the report identifies a need for 746MW of flexible capacity, including energy storage systems, to support greater rooftop solar PV deployment.

 In terms of financing, US$112 million has been allocated to Indonesia's solar PV development pipeline in 2024.
 While the country has made strides in solar energy, significant efforts are still required to meet both domestic decarbonization goals and international climate commitments.